 Bill C-47 also includes other personal tax measures including changes to:

 - Canada workers benefit (CWB): Automatically provides advance CWB payments to individuals who qualified for the CWB in the prior year for 2023 and onwards.

 - Registered education savings plan (RESP): Permits divorced or separated parents to open a joint RESP account for their children.
 Also, the bill increases educational assistance payments withdrawal limits.
 See our Budget 2023 [ 1526 kb ] tax alert for further details.

 - Registered disability savings plan (RDSP): Extends the temporary measure to allow a qualifying family member to open a RDSP and act as the plan holder for an adult who is mentally incapable of entering into a contract to December 31, 2026 (from December 31, 2023).
-Also, the bill expands the definition of a qualifying family member for the purposes of this measure to include adult siblings, effective the date of Royal Assent.
+Also, the bill expands the definition of a qualifying family member for the purposes of this measure to include adult siblings, effective on June 22, 2023.

 - Deduction for tradesperson’s tools expenses: Doubles the maximum deduction for the tradespeople’s tools expense to $1,000 (from $500), effective for 2023 and onwards.

 - Canadian dental care plan information sharing: Enables the CRA to share taxpayer information with Health Canada or Employment and Social Development Canada to determine eligibility under the Canadian Dental Care Plan.